 Light, natural or artificial, sends a message to our brains that it’s daytime and not time to sleep.
 Melatonin production – the hormone that helps us fall asleep and stay asleep – is triggered by darkness, so start turning down the lights an hour before you put your child to bed.
 This is most important when considering electronics, which emit a blue light that is particularly adverse to baby’s shut-down process.
 If you want your little one to sleep better at night and nap like a champ during the day, making their sleep space pitch black will help those zzz’s come more easily.

 Not only is darkness helpful for sleep quality, but the temperature is also an important consideration.
 It is common for parents (especially new ones) to obsess over their baby’s comfort and constantly worry about whether or not they are warm enough.
 Like their grown-up counterparts, babies sleep best when they’re warm and snuggly in a cool environment.
 A warm nighttime onesie, a wearable blanket or a sleep sack, and a cool nursery, somewhere between 61°F and 72°F (18°C – 21°C) is the best way to ensure that baby remains comfortable through the night.1,2

 A well-planned, consistent bedtime routine is conducive to a good night’s rest (regardless of age).
 Once our bodies and brains start to recognize the signals that indicate an upcoming bedtime, we start physically and mentally relaxing.
 Energy levels wind down, melatonin production kicks in, and muscles begin to loosen.
 By the time you’re giving your little one a goodnight kiss, their system should be all set for a long, restorative sleep.

 5. Make sleep a priority

-Here’s to a DECADE of good sleep!
+Here’s to getting some good sleep!